frankthegamer/assignment_7/README.md

 ## How to use
-1. Enter an integer to specify the number of elements in the array The program will create an array with that number of elements each ranging with values 0-100.
+1. Enter an integer to specify the number of elements in the array.
+           The program will create an array with that number of elements each ranging with values 0-100.

 2. Enter the name of the file to write array to